AckerlyXu/heima/articles/virtual-machines/virtual-machines-windows-classic-change-drive-letter.md

-<properties
+---
-    pageTitle="Make the D: drive of a VM a data disk | Azure" description="Describes how to change drive letters for a Windows VM so that you can use the D: drive as a data drive." services="virtual-machines-windows"
+title: Make the D: drive of a VM a data disk | Azure
+description: Describes how to change drive letters for a Windows VM so that you can use the D: drive as a data drive.
-    documentationcenter=""
-    author="cynthn"
-    manager="timlt"
-    editor=""
-    tags="azure-resource-manager,azure-service-management" />
-<tags
-    ms.assetid="0867a931-0055-4e31-8403-9b38a3eeb904"
-    ms.service="virtual-machines-windows"
-    ms.workload="infrastructure-services"
-    ms.tgt_pltfrm="vm-windows"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="09/27/2016"
-    wacn.date=""
-    ms.author="cynthn" />
+services: virtual-machines-windows
+documentationcenter: ''
+author: cynthn
+manager: timlt
+editor: ''
+tags: azure-resource-manager,azure-service-management

+ms.assetid: 0867a931-0055-4e31-8403-9b38a3eeb904
+ms.service: virtual-machines-windows
+ms.workload: infrastructure-services
+ms.tgt_pltfrm: vm-windows
+ms.devlang: na
+ms.topic: article
+ms.date: 09/27/2016
+wacn.date: ''
+ms.author: cynthn
+---

 # Use the D: drive as a data drive on a Windows VM
 If your application needs to use the D drive to store data, follow these instructions to use a different drive letter for the temporary disk.
 Never use the temporary disk to store data that you need to keep.